 - Use Firefox.
 Internet Explorer will not allow you to save a file if you are using webmail on a public computer.

-- Save to MyWharton (Y:) Drive or a removable USB drive.
-These are the only two available locations for saving files, currently.
+- Save to MyWharton (Y:) Drive or to a removable USB drive.
+These are the only two available locations for saving files locally, currently.

 Excel Help Shortcut (F1 Key) Disabled on Wharton Public Computers